chrisbodhi/to-do-app/README.md

 * ~~move form into a partial~~
 * ~~clear form after submit~~
 * ~~keep items due today in the To Do directory~~
+* fade flash out after a set amount of time